watch the trailer for pose, your next binge watch that’s all about queer ball culture

 If you, like the rest of us, are struggling to tear yourself away from the shade being thrown on RuPaul’s Drag Race right now, you’re in luck!
 We’ve just got our first look at Pose, the latest TV series from Glee-maker Ryan Murphy, and it tells the glittering story of New York’s iconic queer ball scene in the late 80s.

-Those worrying that this might be a whitewashed interpretation of the scene, one that was (and still is) historically championed by people of color, will be glad to see fresh screen talent like MJ Rodriguez, Indya Moore, and model/author Dominique Jackson taking the lead here.
-The appearance of a rather seedy looking Evan Peters, known best for American Horror Story, also suggests that the series will touch on the fetishization of trans woman sex workers too.
+Those worrying that this might be a whitewashed interpretation of the scene, one that was (and still is) historically championed by people of colour, will be glad to see fresh screen talent like MJ Rodriguez, Indya Moore and model/author Dominique Jackson taking the lead here.
+The appearance of a rather seedy looking Evan Peters, known best for American Horror Story, also suggests that the series will touch on the fetishisation of trans woman sex workers too.

 This article originally appeared on i-D UK.